Cynthia Valstein-Montnor: Biography

 Valstein-Montnor was born in Suriname.
 In 1973, she started studying law at the University of Utrecht and Amsterdam.
-She wrote her masterthesis on the Trade Agreement of Lomé.
+She wrote her thesis on the Trade Agreement of Lomé.
 She returned to Suriname in the 1980s and worked as a jurist at the Foreign Ministry.

 In 1993 Valstein-Montnor started a RAIO-course (judge in training) together with four other candidates.
-She graduated as the sole candidate, and in 1997 was appointed as the first woman judge in Suriname.
+She graduated as the sole candidate, and in 1997 was appointed as the first female judge in Suriname.

-On 30 November 2007, the Court-martial of the December murders commenced, and Valstein-Montnor was appointed presiding judge.
+On 30 November 2007, the court-martial of the December murders commenced, and Valstein-Montnor was appointed presiding judge.
 The main suspect was former President Desi Bouterse.
 In 2019, Bouterse was convicted to 20 year imprisonment for murder.

 On 1 January 2011 Valstein-Montnor was appointed acting president of the High Court of Justice of Suriname.
-In 2014, she resigned as president, but remained vicepresident of the court.
+In 2014, she resigned as president, but remained vice president of the court.
 In 2022 Valstein-Montnor was awarded the Pioneering Caribbean Women Jurist Award for her achievements in the field of justice.